nwtime/ntpwww/content/en/support/securitynotice/4_2_8-series-changelog.md

 * When linking, ntp_keygen and tickadj need $(LIBM).
 * Correct authnumfreekeys accounting broken in 4.2.7p262.
 * LCRYPTO is gone - replace with VER_SUFFIX.
-* Avoid overwriting user variable LDFLAGS with OpenSSL flags, instead they are added to LDFLAGS_NTP.
 * Improve ntpd scalability for servers with many trusted keys.
-* Fix the check-scm-rev invocation in several Makefile.am's.
 * Update one of the license URLs.
 * Fix build break triggered by updating deps-ver and libntp/systime.c at the same time by explicitly depending systime_s.c on systime.c.
 * Refactor timespecops.h and timevalops.h into inline functions.
-* Updates from 4.2.6p5.
 * Floor peer delay using system precision, as with jitter, reflecting inability to measure shorter intervals.
 * from 4.2.6p5-RC3: Ensure NULL peer->dstadr is not accessed in orphan parent selection.
 * from 4.2.6p5-RC2: Exclude not-yet-determined sys_refid from use in loopback TEST12 (from Dave Mills).